zeus911/nova/docs/commands/stash.rst

 **Stash Commands**
 ==================

-Nova Stash sub-commands provide functionality for storing & retrieving confidential properties using AWS's KMS encryption/decryption.
+Nova Stash sub-commands provide functionality for storing & retrieving confidential properties in S3 using AWS's KMS encryption/decryption.

-You can stash sensitive properties using KMS & S3 using the stash task: The 'bucket' parameter has a default value of novastash_<AWS Account Alias>.
-Nova stash expects a key named novastash in the aws account by default unless told otherwise.
+Note: These commands do **not** use the `standard AWS API <http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryption.html>`_ for this, so data stashed with Nova can not be retrieved using the standard AWS API and vice versa.

 ::